Ruben-Jim/hoa-community-app/README.md

 ## 🔒 Privacy & Compliance

-This app is designed for HOA communities and includes features for managing community affairs, emergency notifications, and resident communication.
+This app is designed for HOA communities and includes features for managing community affairs and resident communication.
 When implementing this solution:

 - Ensure compliance with local privacy laws (GDPR, CCPA, etc.)
 - Follow HOA regulations and bylaws